 Google Analytics relies on first-party cookies, which means the cookies are set by the Google Analytics customer.
 Using our systems, data generated through Google Analytics can be linked by the Google Analytics customer and by Google to third-party cookies that are related to visits to other websites.
 For example, an advertiser may want to use its Google Analytics data to create more relevant ads, or to further analyze its traffic.
+Learn more For example, to prevent abuse and increase transparency and accountability over our online content moderation practices, Google shares data about requests for removal of content from our services with Lumen, which collects and analyzes these requests to facilitate research to help Internet users understand their rights.
+Learn more.

-Learn more partner with Google payment information
+partner with Google

 There are over 2 million non-Google websites and apps that partner with Google to show ads.
-Learn more personalized ads
+Learn more payment information personalized ads